 Eat well, live well

 It's amazing what a healthy diet can do for your body and mind, with evidence now showing that what we eat can affect our mood.
-By making sure that your daily intake of nutrients is sufficient enough to keep you feeling well, you can fight off the symptoms of oncoming stress.
+By ensuring that your daily intake of nutrients is sufficient to keep you feeling well, you can fight off the symptoms of oncoming stress.
 Try eating a well-balanced diet of essential vitamins, minerals and also adequate water.

 Stop drinking and smoking